faco229/Lab-4-Report/README.md

 **Part 2**
-Did the integrating and differentiating circuits perform the mathematical operations expected?
-Explain.
+**Did the integrating and differentiating circuits perform the mathematical operations expected?
+Explain. **

+Yes, the integrating and differentiating circuits behaved as expected.
+Comparing the square wave to the triangular wave, it is clear that integrating the square wave returns a triangular wave.
+Furthermore, the integral of the triangular wave is a more traditional sinusoidal wave.
+When functioning as integrators, a square wave input results in a triangular wave output.
+Conversely, when used as differentiators, a triangular wave input produces a square wave output.
+Additionally, with appropriate circuit design, an op amp can also amplify and display the shape of a sinusoidal wave input.